 - 2. Scoring: A score for the selected plan of every simulated individual is determined.
 Various scoring functions can be used; standard MATSim uses the Charypar-Nagel scoring function (Charypar and Nagel, 2005). - 3.
 Re-planning: Re-planning takes place depending on strategies and their probabilities.
+Strategies come in two flavors: - Choice set modification: innovative strategies and plans removal So-called innovative strategies select an existing plan, make a copy of it, and modify the copy.
+Examples for innovative strategies are modifications of the routes, the times, the modes, the activity locations, etc. This modified copy is then made selected, and thus executed in the next iteration.
+If, at the end of that iteration, the agent has more plans than a configurable number, the worst plan is removed. - Choice: plan selection strategy Agents not selected for choice set modification select between existing plans according to a model which generates a logit distribution.

-Several strategies can be used; some of them are Time choice, Route choice, Mode choice, Destination choice, choice between already existing plans.
-When using more than one strategy, a weight is assigned to every strategy, probabilities are computed based on these weights and re-planning takes place depending on the probabilities: If two strategies are assigned equal weights, then each person has an equal probability of using one or the other.
-In this paper, only route choice and time choice are used.
+A weight is assigned to every strategy, probabilities are computed based on these weights and re-planning takes place depending on the probabilities: If two strategies are assigned equal weights, then each person has an equal probability of using one or the other.
+In this paper, initially only route choice and time choice are used; later in Sec.
+7 mode choice is also used.